mourisl/Lighter/README.md

     ./lighter -r left.fq -r right.fq -k 17 5000000 0.1 -t 10

-Instead of "-k 17 5000000 0.1", you can use "-K 17 4700000" where Lighter will go through the data set an extra pass to decide the sampling rate.
+Instead of "-k 17 5000000 0.1", you can use "-K 17 4700000" so that Lighter will go through the data set an extra pass to decide alpha.

 ### Terms of use